bbauska/W3Cx-5of5/README.md

   title=""
   alt="." />

-We just do "LoadedAssets.plop.play()" you see the name &quot;plop&quot; comes from here.
+<p>We just do "LoadedAssets.plop.play()" you see the name &quot;plop&quot; comes from here.
-Instead of using "assetsToLoadURLs" now we are using "LoadedAssets&quot;.plop because the "LoadedAssets" will initialize this object here, this variable with the decoded sound samples, with the loaded images and so on.
+Instead of using "assetsToLoadURLs" now we are using "LoadedAssets&quot;.plop because the "LoadedAssets" will initialize this object here, this variable with the decoded sound samples, with the loaded images and so on.</p>

-I hope you will find this useful if you are planning to write a small HTML5 game with lots of JavaScript.
+<p>I hope you will find this useful if you are planning to write a small
+HTML5 game with lots of JavaScript.</p>

 <!-- end transcript 3.5.4 -->